The musical comedy duo whose mischievous lyrics 10 Downing St tried to censor -

 Bounder & Cad's parody music video ‘The Prince Harry Rap’ was featured in -

-Since then, they've sung in a rainstorm on Barbados's Cobblers Cove; atop the Alps of Courchevel; on the tables of the Palazzo Corsini; aboard the Onassis yacht Christina O; and even in the library at Highclere.
-Their two commissions for BBC Radio 4Xtra made Pick Of The Year, and a TV series has been rumoured...
+Since then, they've sung in a rainstorm on Barbados's Cobblers Cove; atop the Alps of Courchevel; on the tables of the Palazzo Corsini; aboard the Onassis yacht Christina O; in the library at Highclere (‘Downton Abbey’); and they recently warmed up the stage for an iconic 90s boyband, at the legendary Basil’s Bar in Mustique.

 Catch their monthly show at Piccadilly's Crazy Coqs Club, or have them at your party.